mjcarrascosa/angular-game-of-life/README.md

 # Angular Game of Life

 Conway's Game of Life implemented in Angular.
+[Play it](https://angular-game-of-life.web.app).

 Table of Contents:
 - [Install dependencies](#install-dependencies)